Proof of Reserves in Crypto Lending: Why It Matters

 The 2022 Crypto Lending Crisis

-FTX collapsed in November 2022 in what U.S. prosecutors later charged was a multi-billion-dollar fraud.
-FTX had been transferring customer funds to its affiliated trading firm, Alameda Research.
-FTX founder Sam Bankman-Fried was convicted of fraud and conspiracy in November 2023 and sentenced to 25 years in prison in March 2024.
+The FTX situation still amazes me in its brazenness.
+FTX collapsed in November 2022 after transferring customer funds to Alameda Research.
+Sam Bankman-Fried was convicted of fraud in November 2023 and sentenced to 25 years.

-BlockFi filed for bankruptcy in November 2022, days after the FTX collapse.
-BlockFi had significant exposure to FTX and Alameda Research.
+BlockFi filed for bankruptcy days after FTX, having built significant exposure to both FTX and Alameda.

-In every case, the platform was insolvent before customers became aware.
+Every single platform was insolvent before customers knew it.
 There was no mechanism for depositors to verify that their funds were properly held.

 The Trust Deficit